 His articles have appeared at American Greatness, American Thinker, PJ Media, Investors Business Daily, JTA.org, Israel Hayom, The Jerusalem Post, and the Jewish Journal.

 Mr. Greenfield lectures widely on American foreign policy and national security issues, and he served in the Armed Forces of the United States in Naval Intelligence.

-He is a frequent traveler to the Middle East, and has focused on the strategic and political responses in the West to the rise of Radical Islam, including energy diversification, independence and security.
+He is a frequent traveler to the Middle East, and has focused on the strategic and political responses in the West to the rise of Radical Islam, including energy diversification, independence and security, and missile defense.